10 Greatest Aston Villa Managers Of All Time

 4. Joe Mercer

 Joe Mercer joined Aston Villa in 1958, who were bottom of the First Division.
-Although he led them to the FA Cup semi-finals, Villa relegated to Division Two.
+Although he led them to the FA Cup semi-finals, Villa were relegated to Division Two.

-He molded a talented young side at Villa and his team became known as the ‘Mercer Minors’.
+He moulded a talented young side at Villa and his team became known as the ‘Mercer Minors’.
 He led Villa to victory in the inaugural League Cup in 1961 but suffered a stroke in 1964, and was then sacked by the Aston Villa board upon his recovery.